-Mitre saws are known for precision and accuracy when it comes to cutting through long pieces of wood and other materials (for this guide we will refer to wood).
-Looking a bit like a circular saw on a swivelling base (or table) there are many features and styles to become familiar with.
+Mitre saws are known for precision and accuracy.
+When it comes to cutting through long pieces of wood and other materials (for this guide we will refer to wood).
+Looking a bit like a circular saw on a swivelling base (or table).
+There are many features and styles to become familiar with.

 What is a Compound Mitre Saw

-A compound mitre saw is a specialist saw that is designed to let you make cuts at angles, bevels and angled bevels…You’ll be able to mount it on a bench, table or preferably a leg stand, and the depending on the blade size you’ll be able to make cuts in broad, thick pieces of materials.
+A compound mitre saw is a specialist saw that is designed to let you make cuts at angles, bevels and angled bevels.
+You’ll be able to mount it on a bench, table or preferably a leg stand.
+Then depending on the blade size you’ll be able to make cuts in broad, thick pieces of materials.

-Again, depending on the blade, a compound mitre saw will cut non-ferrous metals, plastics and of course wood.
+A compound mitre saw will cut non-ferrous metals, plastics and of course wood.

 Some mitre saws will bevel – or swing the blade – to one side only.
 Others will bevel both ways – double bevel.
-And id, ally you’re looking for one that has some sort of rail function that allows the blade to be drawn out towards you and then down through the material.
+Also you’re looking for one that has some sort of rail function.
+This allows the blade to be drawn out towards you and then down through the material.
 The mitre saw will usually have a blade guard for safety.
 This allows the blade to only become exposed as the blade moves towards the wood.
 The blade will move in a direction away from the user, channelling the sawdust away from them and the workpiece.
 Mitre saws come with the switches positioned and controlled in a manner which keeps hands away from the high-speed cutting blade.

 What to Look Out for When Choosing a Mitre Saw

-The blade is what determines the depth or height of cut.
+The blade is what determines the depth or height of the cut.
 Mitre saws normally come with 8, 10 or 12-inch blades.
 Click to see the range of mitre saw blades we stock.